AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/commerce-churn.md

 ---
 title: Commerce Churn
-zendesk_id: 360016729831
+description: Learn how to generate and analyze your Commerce churn rate.
 ---
+# Churn Rate

-In this article, we demonstrate how to calculate a **churn rate** for your **commerce customers**.
+In this topic article, we demonstrate how to calculate a **churn rate** for your **commerce customers**.
 Unlike SaaS or traditional subscription companies, commerce customers typically do not have a concrete **"churn event"** to show you that they should no longer count toward your active customers.
 For this reason, the below instructions allow you to define a customer as "churned" based upon a determined amount of time passing since their last order.

 ![](../../assets/Churn_rate_image.png)